palefailmel/JavascriptHL7Parser/README.md

 The textarea depends on each segment being separated by a newline (\n), so message may require some manipulation before being parsed correctly.
 It doesn't do much checking, it assumes that whoever uses it knows to post a proper HL7 message with newline separated segments.

-### Known Issues

-Right now, it's known that the escape character isn't really checked for, I was lazy when I made this.
-I'll add that later.

 ### Demo

-Demo is hosted at <http://mikeastevenson.github.io/javascripthl7parser>
+Demo is hosted at <http://horridcode.com/javascripthl7parser>

 ## License